 - Level 5 Certificate of Fundamental Knowledge in Commissioning for Wellbeing: £300

 - ‘Lead to Succeed’ learning programme: £350

 * A maximum of 60 credits per learner per funding year can be claimed so qualifications which are larger than 60 credits will need to be claimed over more than one funding year.
 This equates to a maximum contribution of £900 per learner per funding year.
 Funding years run from 1 April to 31 March.

 What can I claim for?

-You can claim for units and qualifications completed between 1st January 2017 and 31st March 2018.
-Employers can make claims for WDF to support the cost of course fees (or employer contributions) and for associated costs, such as employees’ salaries while they are undertaking training, coaching and mentoring costs, venue costs for the training and if required backfill (wage replacement costs).
+You can claim for qualifications and learning programmes completed between 1 January 2018 and 31 March 2019.
+You can claim WDF towards the cost of course fees (or employer contributions) and associated costs, such as employees’ salaries whilst they are undertaking training, coaching and mentoring costs, venue costs for the training and wage replacement costs.